openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 ## StableHLO Producers

-* Producers should use bounded tensor type representation as described in P1.
-  Function arguments of public functions must be bounded.
+* Producers should use the bounded tensor type representation as described in P1.
+Function arguments of public functions should be bounded.
-* Producers are encouraged to use unbounded dynamic operations for reasons described in P4.
+* Producers are encouraged to use the unbounded dynamic operations as described in P4.
 Result types of these ops aren't required to have a bounded type.
-* Producers can still use `get_dimension_size` and `set_dimension_size` ops
+* Proucers can still use `get_dimension_size` and `set_dimension_size` ops
   described in P3 for the ease of transition to StableHLO and faster adoption of StableHLO.